 A major component of projected asset growth is the assumed rate of return.
 The assumed return should represent the expected long-term rate of return, based on the Plan's investment policy.
+The rate of return on the market value of assets was 7.20% for the year ended June 30, 2018.

-For valuation purposes, the assumed rate of return on the actuarial value of assets is 7.65% (7.90% last year).
-The actual rate of return on an actuarial basis for the 2017 plan year was 6.65%.
-Since the actual return for the year was less than the assumed return, the Plan experienced an actuarial loss during the year ended June 30, 2017 with regard to its investments.
+For valuation purposes, the assumed rate of return on the actuarial value of assets is 7.60% (and was 7.65% last year).
+The actual rate of return on an actuarial basis for the 2018 plan year was 5.82%.
+Since the actual return for the year was less than the assumed return, the Plan experienced an actuarial loss during the year ended June 30, 2018 with regard to its investments.